Peanut Butter Recall Lawyers: Food Poisoning

 On January 10, 2009, a peanut butter recall was issued by King Nut Companies, involving about 1,000 large containers of peanut butter distributed under the King Nut and Parnell's Pride labels after one open five pound container at a nursing home was found to be contaminated with Salmonella typhimurium.

-Subsequent investigations linked the peanut butter food poisoning outbreak to a manufacturinig plant in Georgia operated by Peanut Corporation of America, which made large containers of peanut butter distributed to nursing homes, schools, hospitals and food service institutions, as well as peanut paste used to make a variety of products containing peanut butter.
+Subsequent investigations linked the peanut butter food poisoning outbreak to a manufacturing plant in Georgia operated by Peanut Corporation of America, which made large containers of peanut butter distributed to nursing homes, schools, hospitals and food service institutions, as well as peanut paste used to make a variety of products containing peanut butter.

 The presence of Salmonella typhimurium was also confirmed in some peanut butter crackers, leading to recalls of a variety of different types of peanut butter ice cream, peanut butter crackers, peanut butter candy and other products which were made from the paste produced by Peanut Corporation of America.